 You can also apply for Medicaid benefits in Idaho.
-Medicaid benefits provide healthcare coverage if you qualify as low income.
+Medicaid benefits provide health coverage if you qualify as low income.
 Find out more information here about Medicaid benefits.
 Healthcare benefits are important.
 Because once you win benefits you must continue to go to the doctor.
 The SSA can review your case and decide you are no longer disabled.
 If they decide you can return to work, they can take away your disability benefits.
-So, you need to keep treating your disabling condition.
+So, you need to keep treating your medical condition.

 OUR LAW FIRM PREPARES YOU FOR YOUR DAY IN COURT

 One of the things that makes us different from other firms is that we help you before you meet the judge.
 We prepare you to testify in court.
 Before the hearing, you will know how to answer the judge’s questions.
 You will also be able to explain how your condition is keeping you from working.